amirjcr/NewsWebSite/README.md

 ----------------------------------------

 # ShortSummary
-this is an enterprise application thta wrote in c# and Asp net core 2.2 and upgareted to the asp net core 3.1
+this is an enterprise application which wrote in c# and Asp net core 2.2 and upgareted to the asp net core 3.1

 #Architecture
 the onion  archiecture is used in this project